rockero-cz/rockero-wiki/en/architecture.md

 ## Best practices

+1. Access config values only via `config()` method.
-- Custom application settings should be stored in `project.php`.
+2. Store custom application settings in seprated config file.

+- e.g. `project.php`

-- API keys of 3rd party services should be stored in `services.php`.
+3. API keys of 3rd party services should be stored in `services.php`.

 <a name="action"></a>